davebulaval/magnitude/README.md

 # Magnitude fork that only supports Word2Vec, GloVe and fastText embeddings
+> I've forked the [other lite version](https://github.com/neuml/magnitude) since package naming was bad and was sometime mixup with the original one

 This repository makes the following changes to the excellent Magnitude project: